REACHING TROUBLED KIDS

 All sessions take place between 2:00 to 3:30 pm PT and are recorded should one not be able to attend the live session.

-The seven group cohorts include: educators, school counsellors, clinical counsellors/mental health professionals, indigenous programs, health-care professionals, foster/adoption, and early childhood support.
+The five group cohorts include: educators, school counsellors, clinical counsellors/mental health professionals, foster/adoption support, and early childhood support.